WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 {: .language-fortran}

-The barrier directive stops all processes for proceeding to the next line of code until all processes have reached the barrier.
+The barrier directive stops all processes from proceeding to the next line of code until all processes have reached the barrier.
 This allows a programmer to synchronize processes in the parallel program.

 A critical directive ensures that a line of code is only run by one process at a time, ensuring thread safety in the body of code.

-One simple example consist on ensuring that the messages from different threads print in qorder
+One simple example consists on ensuring that the messages from different threads print in order

 ~~~
 program main